 - 127. IFRS 9 includes a number of practical expedients, intended to ease the implementation burden for a wide range of companies in recognition of the fact that IFRS 9 will be used by a variety of entities, including entities outside the banking industry. - 128.
 The paragraphs below address the following practical expedients: the information set which an entity must consider in measuring ECL; the exception for 'low' credit risk exposures; and the 30-days-past-due rebuttable presumption. - 129.
-Credit institutions should make limited use of those practical expedients as they have the potential to introduce significant bias and because given their business the cost of obtaining the relevant information is not likely to involve 'undue cost or effort'.
-Credit institutions should consider the need to make adjustments when using practical expedients to avoid any resulting bias, as they should take into account that the objective of IFRS 9 is to estimate expected credit losses to reflect an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes (IFRS 9, paragraph 5.5.17).

-130. Where a credit institution uses such practical expedients, justifications for the use of practical expedients should be clearly documented by the credit institution.
+Credit institutions should make limited use of those practical expedients as thes have the potential to introduce significant bias and because given their business the cost of obtaining relevant information is not likely to involve 'undue cost or effort'.
+However, taking into account the proportionality principle set out in these guidelines, credit institutions which are both smaller and less complex may reasonably rely more on the use of practical expedients while meeting the objectives of these guidelines.
+Credit institutions should consider the need to make adjustments when using practical expedients to avoid any resulting bias as they should take into account that the objective of IFRS 9 is to estimate expected credit losses to reflect an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes (IFRS 9, paragraph 5.5.17). - 130.
+Where credit institution uses such practical expedients, justifications for the use of practical expedients should be clearly documented by the credit institution.